taneset/Faithful-Reasoning-over-Scientific-Claims/README.md

 We used the following 50 claims, some of them taken from existing sources and other created by the language model:

-# Claims

-This document contains a collection of claims categorized into different themes.

-## Samples of Claims per Subject
+# Samples of Claims per Subject
 - [SciFact](#medicine&biology)
 - [Nutrition](#nutrition)
 - [Climate](#climate)